DeirdreHegarty/Msc_Project/research/thesis_draft_1.md

 The visual and auditory systems overlap; each sensory system providing the missing piece for the other[@seeingsounds].
 Synaesthesia describes the impression of one sense on another, whereas cognition can reflect a learned association of the same.
 Audio has a huge affect on the experience of an event because the "auditory system gives more precise temporal information and appears to dominate perception of when events occur"[@seeingsounds2].
 It is over time that we learn how duration and auditory cognition encodes importance of event.

 An auditory response that is produced naturally by an object can be a pure description of event.
 It evokes a more primitive response that can reduce the misinterpretation of its visual counterpart.
 It is free of language and is an uninhibited description of a real-time interaction.
 Auditory response is less likely to become tarnished by misinterpretation, because it is not dependent on language or speech.
 What is meant by this is, more can be attributed to hearing the sound an object produces as opposed to being presented with a sentence that describes the same.
-This project seeks to evoke a hearing of "another story behind the main narrative, the hidden story arising from the seat of the unconscious"[@soundandsilence].
+Kay seeks to evoke a hearing of "another story behind the main narrative, the hidden story arising from the seat of the unconscious"[@soundandsilence].
 A sense of otherness is created through the use of audio samples as opposed to a formal description of the scene through sentences, synthesised by a vocoder.

 ## Problem Statement